MafujShikder/hris-springboot/README.md

     http://localhost:8080/graphiql

-Check out the mutations and queries defined in the GraphQL schemas found in the directory below for the possible API operations that can be perfomed with this API.
+Check out the mutations and queries defined in the GraphQL schemas found in the directory below for the possible API operations that can be perfomed with this API or at the Docs link in the graphiql interface at the address above.

     /hris/src/main/resources/graphql